-On a lighter note, the city is also known for its nightlife and savvy internet speed.
+On a lighter note, the city is also known for its nightlife and fast internet.
 It’s listed as having the Best Nightlife in the World by Lonely Planet and draws a digital nomad population that thrives on the wifi, a pumping club scene, and the low cost of living.

 * * *

-My Air BnB owner, Ivy, pretty and tall with dark eyes and long dark hair, met us at the car and took me inside for a tour of the large bohemian-style apartment that I would have for 3 days ($23/night) to myself.
-Windows overlooked the cobble stone streets of Skadarlija, a neighborhood lined with restaurants, bars and boutiques- a former artists’ enclave.
+My Air BnB owner, Ivy, pretty and tall with dark eyes and long dark hair, met us at the car and took me inside for a tour of the large bohemian-style apartment that I would have for three days ($23/night) to myself.
+Windows overlooked the cobble stone streets of Skadarlija, a former artist community lined with restaurants, bars and boutiques.

-The following day, the sky and air had cleared and the sun warmed up the cobble stone streets.
+The following day, the sky and smog had cleared and the sun warmed up the cobble stone streets.
 I walked through the National Museum (“the only place that’s not corrupt in this country,” Bojan had said), mesmerized by the archeological collection from the 7thmillennium BC and the thousands of Roman coins they had on display.
-I was amazed at the quality (and descriptions in English) of the Late Middle Ages, Byzantine, and Serbian art, and could have spent the rest of the day in there.
+I was amazed at the quality of the Byzantine and Serbian art dating back to the Middle Ages and impressed by all the descriptions in English.
+I could have spent the rest of the day in there.

 When I left the museum, I headed out front to Republic Square.
 It felt bare and abandoned, closed off to dismantle a Christmas-themed ride.
-Despite it being February 20th, Christmas market pop-ups were still selling chimney cake and mulled wine, and 3 young girls played ‘Memory’ from Cats on violins.
+Despite it being February 20th, Christmas market pop-ups were still selling chimney cake and mulled wine, and three young girls played “Memory” from Cats on violins.
 “Christmas lasts a long time here,” one person had told me.

 I walked the half mile or so to the Belgrade Fortress, built in 279BC.
 Having once surrounded the city entirely, the walls of the fortress now rest inside a 160-acre park with fountains and benches overlooking the Danube River.
 A dry moat has an empty tennis court in it, and a drawbridge is open for public access.
 At the far end of the park, among crumbling walls and slippery marble stairs, a warning sign states, “WALKING IN THIS AREA YOU RISK YOUR LIFE”.

 This was the area I was walking (and I can’t say I hadn’t been warned) when I realized my iPhone was gone, though just moments earlier I had used it to take a photo.
 Had someone pulled it right out of my purse on the stairs (where I was worried about slipping), or had I somehow dropped it?
-Hours of search and desperation unfolded (including finding my way back to the Air BnB without a map, searching Find My iPhone online, calling Apple help desk, messaging Ivy), before I accepted the fact that it had been stolen.
+Hours of search and desperation unfolded, including finding my way back to the Air BnB without a map, searching Find My iPhone from my laptop, calling Apple help desk, messaging Ivy, before I accepted the fact that it had been stolen.
 That’s when I had gotten myself to the police station.

 The police used arm signals and broken English to instruct me to find a translator- any passerby would do.
 And so I waved down the first person I saw.
 He spoke perfect English and without questioning it, agreed to follow me into the police station and translate for both me and another couple from Turkish Airlines who had also been robbed.
 He wouldn’t accept a drink or dinner in return, but kindly gave up an hour of his day to help us all.
 (I’m just sorry I can’t remember his name to thank him properly here.)

 Later that evening, stabbing boiled cabbage with a fork in a local restaurant, I recounted my day to Ivy, trying not to breath in the cigarette smoke.
-She was appalled at my unfortunate experience in Belgrade, but I was growing more and more aware at how lucky I had been up until now.
-Having traveled to 36 countries in 4 years, I had encountered very little crime- despite traveling through sketchy areas alone: walking at twilight in Cape Town, South Africa, or at night through the Candelaria in downtown Bogota, Colombia… even one afternoon in an area of Buenos Aires typically off-limits even to locals, and the list goes on.
+She was appalled at my experience in Belgrade, but I was growing more and more aware at how lucky I had been up until now.
+Having traveled to thirty-six countries in four years, I encountered very little crime despite traveling through sketchy areas alone: walking at twilight in Cape Town, South Africa, or at night through the Candelaria in downtown Bogota, Colombia… even one afternoon in an area of Buenos Aires typically off-limits even to locals, and those are just a few of many.
 I wasn’t seeking danger necessarily, those poor decisions were mostly made out of ignorance.
 With everything that could have happened over time, being inconvenienced for a few days without a phone seemed minor.